Operation Osprey

 Food Scarcity

-Watts and other researchers have found that many chicks are starving due to a lack of small, high-fat forage fish such as Atlantic menhaden, which are essential for chick growth and survival.
+Bryan Watts at the Center for Conservation Biology at William and Mary and other researchers have found that chicks are starving due to a lack of fish such as Atlantic menhaden, which are essential for chick growth and survival.
 Conservation experts believe that declines in menhaden populations are linked to intensive commercial harvesting in the lower Bay, reducing the availability of this critical food source.

 Our Operation Osprey team continues to track the types and quantities of fish delivered to nests to assess whether there is adequate prey abundance and diversity throughout the breeding season.